Softhouse/raspberry-cluster/README.md

 Basic knowledge of linux and SSH is expected

-You've been given raspberry pi clusters with unique IP addresses and node names.
+Each team has been given their own raspberry pi cluster with unique IP addresses and node names.
 Each raspberrypi has been preconfigured to run kubernetes.

 ### Tools